What is a Web Design Degree?

 What Can You Do with a Web Design Degree?

-• Content Management Specialist: Content management specialists work with content management systems (CMS) to create, organize, and manage digital content for websites.
-With your knowledge of CMS platforms like WordPress, Joomla, or Drupal, you can work on creating and managing website content, including text, images, and multimedia assets.
+• CMS Developer: Working with content management systems (CMS) to create, organize, and manage digital content for websites.
+With knowledge of CMS platforms like WordPress, Joomla, or Drupal, work on creating and managing website content, including text, images, and multimedia assets.

 Read our in depth Q&A interview with a Digital Product Designer!